akacastor/ringdown/README.md

 The server (destaddr who accepted our connection) may transmit a delay of 1 second, followed by the escape sequence `}}}SOURCEIP?`, followed by a delay of 1 second, to retrieve a string like `{1.2.3.4}` with the client's IP address.
 The use of }}} in the escape code is chosen to not conflict with other softmodem implementations that may be using +++ already.

+## Bot detection

+When client is first connected to server, the Telnet Ringdown server will monitor data sent by the client to the server.
+If an attempt at a default credentials login is detected, the client's IP will be temporarily banned from connecting.

+The bot detection is intended to have limited risk of false positives - we don't want to accidentally ban non-malicious clients.
+Two features to support this are:
+* If the client sends an Esc keypress (0x1B), bot detection is disabled.
+* After 'bot_detect_time' seconds, the bot detection is disabled.

+The client pressing escape to enter the BBS is considered a sign that they are not a bot.
+If an escape keypress is not received, 'bot_detect_time' will expire by the time the front-end mailer times out and passes control to the BBS for login, reducing chance of BBS login triggering a false positive.

+Set log level to DEBUG (`-v 5`) to log suspicious strings detect during client connections.
+* `login attempt from 123.175.88.231? 'hikvision'`
+* add `bad_word hikvision` to ringdown.conf to ban bots using this login attempt.

 ## Configuring the Telnet Ringdown server

 Edit configuration options in ringdown.conf